 Top portfolio risk concerns for professional fund buyers

 Buyers foresee risks, but are split on what it will mean for portfolio performance.
 Most see rate increases as a negative for overall performance (49%), but three in ten see a change in rates as a potential performance boost.
 The split in opinion may be driven by their investment horizon.

 Learn more about how fund buyers are positioning portfolios for new market realities.
 Download the report.

 How are professional fund buyers responding to today's market?

 Despite these risks, professional fund buyers report an average return target of 8.4%.
 82% of those surveyed say this goal is realistically achievable.
 But buyers know that their investment strategy needs to evolve to help better position portfolios for new market realities.
 They say that they'll:

 The fund buyers surveyed anticipate volatile markets, and 80% of respondents favor active management to counter rising rates and market volatility.

 Alternatives: More important than ever

-Seven in ten professional fund buyers say it’s essential to use alternative investments to help diversify portfolio risk.
-They’re likely to look for alpha with private equity–and seek to manage volatility with hedged equity and managed futures.
+Seven in ten professional fund buyers say it's essential to use alternative investments to help diversify portfolio risk.
+They're likely to look for alpha with private equity – and seek to manage volatility using hedged equity and managed futures.